XSEDE/CRI_JS_Cluster_Tutorial/README.md

 ```
 before any mpirun commands.
 For a simple example, add
 ```
-mpirun -n 8 hostname
+mpirun hostname
 ```
 at the end of your slurm_ex.job, and resubmit.
 How does the output differ from before?
+Slurm provides the correct environment variables to MPI
+to run tasks on each available thread as needed.